jobrouter/typo3-connector/Documentation/usage.rst

 Module
 ======

-The connections to JobRouter installations are managed in the module :guilabel:`JobRouter` > :guilabel:`Connections`.
+The connections to JobRouter systems are managed in the module :guilabel:`JobRouter` > :guilabel:`Connections`.

 On your first visit after installing the extension you should see the following